The Immaculate Conception of El Escorial: Composition

 Painted in oil, the work is displayed on a canvas 81.13 in by 56.63 in.
 It depicts Mary as a young woman in a white dress and blue cloak, hands clasped in prayer and eyes upraised, ascending on a crescent moon borne by cherubs.
 These carry roses, lilies, a palm frond, and a mirror, all references to her purity and martyrdom.
-The crescent moon is a reference to the description of the woman of the Apocalypse, clothed with the sun and the moon under her feet, although in this version Mary (as the woman is often identified) is not crowned or pregnant.
-The near disappearance of the cherubs at the top of the image have been attributed with an overall sense of weightlessness of the piece.
+The crescent moon refers to the description of the woman of the Apocalypse, clothed with the sun and the moon under her feet, although in this version, Mary (as the woman is often identified) is not crowned or pregnant.
+The near disappearance of the cherubs at the top of the image has been attributed to the piece's overall sense of weightlessness.

 The work is simplified from some of Murillo's earlier efforts, a result of Murillo's ongoing efforts to distill the depiction to its most iconographic form.
 It is, accordingly, described as "perhaps the most perfectly resolved" of Murillo's Immaculate Conception images in 2005's Seventeenth-century Art and Architecture.

 Several influences on Murillo are found in the painting.
 His depiction of the age of Mary reflects the guidance of artist Francisco Pacheco, official censor of Seville's Inquisition, that the Virgin Mary should be shown always as a beautiful girl of 12 or 13 years old.
 Additionally, Murillo had been introduced to the works of Van Dyck and Rubens by Francisco Herrera the Younger, who was sub-director of the Seville Academy under Murillo.
 The influence of these painters is visible in the delicate and airy coloration of the piece.

 The work is dated between 1660 and 1665.
-Because no contract for a commission for the piece has been located, the exact date is undetermined, but the range is presumed because of the style of the piece compared to his other works of the period and because of a drawing by Murillo from 1664 of the Immaculate Conception which, though it features Mary in different pose, uses the same two cherubs from the right of this work.
+The exact date is undetermined because no contract for a commission for the piece has been located.
+Still, the range is presumed because of the style of the piece compared to his other works of the period and because of a drawing by Murillo from 1664 of the Immaculate Conception, which, though it features Mary in a different pose, uses the same two cherubs from the right of this work.